Skip to content

 Posted on by Karen Cioffi

-Whether you’re a new author or an experienced one, whether you understand about book marketing or not, you do need to know about social media marketing.
+Whether you’re a new author or an experienced one, whether you understand marketing or not, you do need to know about social media marketing.

 “Social media marketing is the process of gaining website traffic or attention through social media sites.
 Social media marketing programs usually center on efforts to create content that attracts attention and encourages readers to share it with their social networks.”